AremuAdeolaJr/An-NLP-Deep-Dive-into-Yoruba-English-Code-Switching/README.md

 The framework employs thematic constraints and **UMAP-based semantic analysis** to ensure generative diversity, followed by a rigorous human-in-the-loop review to mitigate model errors, such as diacritic omission and syntactic inaccuracies.
 While automated **Part-of-Speech (POS)** and **Named Entity Recognition (NER)** layers provide structural depth, the study identifies significant limitations in existing language identification models like **FastText** for token-level classification.
 Ultimately, the project offers a scalable, reusable architecture for developing linguistically meaningful datasets, advocating for NLP systems that accurately reflect the fluid communicative realities of under-represented bilingual communities.

+# Data

+The code generated 50 sentences acorss domain but the 35 were used in the analysis and saved as /approved_sentences.csv

 # license:

 cc-by-nc-4.0